willcrichton/rust-book/src/ch10-01-syntax.md

 method; other instances of `Point<T>` where `T` is not of type `f32` will not have this method defined.
-The method measures how far our point is from the point at coordinates (0.0, 0.0) and uses mathematical operations that are available only for floating point types.
+The method measures how far our point is from the point at coordinates (0.0, 0.0) and uses mathematical operations that are available only for floating-point types.

 <!-- BEGIN INTERVENTION: 694bb2d0-f2e6-4b0b-a3e7-2d9f9e8b3d09 -->
 You cannot simultaneously implement specific *and* generic methods of the same name this way.
 For example, if you implemented a general `distance_from_origin` for all types `T` and a specific `distance_from_origin` for `f32`, then the compiler will reject your program: Rust does not know which implementation to use when you call `Point<f32>::distance_from_origin`.
 More generally, Rust does not have inheritance-like mechanisms for specializing methods as you might find in an object-oriented language, with one exception (default trait methods) discussed in the next section.